 How do assignments, tests, and final exams work now that we're online?

 For assignments that are usually submitted in the classroom, instructors might choose to use the Assignments feature in Canvas for turning in assignments online.
 Other assignments like PowerPoint presentations, interviews, role plays, and performances that are traditionally presented in the classroom, will be arranged by your individual instructors.
 Some may be shared and presented in Zoom meetings, while others may be recorded and turned in via the Canvas Assignment link.
 Watch for your instructor's announcements, including information on proctored testing (if required).
-See the Proctored Testing page for more information on proctored testing during the COVID-19 closure.
+See the Proctored Testing page for more information on proctored testing.

 How do I get tutoring services during the transition to online learning?